About the Author

 Antoinette’s four daughters and eight grandchildren live within an hour of her home.
 They bring her immense joy as she watches their distinct personalities blossom.
 In addition to reading, writing and spending time with her grandchildren Antoinette practices yoga, enjoys her garden, and loves traveling with her husband Steve.

 She is well known for her My Perspective pictures of her travels.
-You can read some of her poetry and short stories on this website.
+(See My Perspective) You can read some of her poetry and short stories on this website.

 WHERE TO GET HELP